Lenka Čurmová

-Lenka Čurmová (born 8 April 1997) is a Slovak ice hockey defender and member of the Slovak national team, currently playing in the Premier Hockey Federation (PHF) with the Metropolitan Riveters.
-She and national team teammate Iveta Klimášová were the first Slovak players to play in the PHF.
+Lenka Čurmová (born 8 April 1997) is a Slovak ice hockey defender.
+She most recently played in the Swedish Women's Hockey League (SDHL) with Leksands IF during the 2022–23 season.

+Čurmová and Slovak national team teammate Iveta Klimášová were the first Slovak players to play in the Premier Hockey Federation (PHF).

 Playing career

 Čurmová began her career at age twelve, debuting with ŽHK Šarišanka Prešov in the 2009–10 season of the 1.liga žien, Slovakia’s top-tier women’s league.
 She played with Šarišanka for six seasons, before transferring to HC ŠKP Bratislava of the Elite Women's Hockey League (EWHL).
 She remained with ŠKP Bratislava until her relocation to North America in 2019 in order to play with the Buffalo Beauts of the National Women's Hockey League (NWHL; renamed PHF in 2021).

 The Beauts‘ first game of the 2019–20 season, 5 October 2019 against the Connecticut Whale, was history making; Čurmová became the first Slovak player to ever score a goal in NWHL history when she netted the Beauts‘ opening goal, assisted by MJ Pelletier and Corinne Buie.
 Later that week, she was the first Slovak player to be named NWHL Player of the Week.
 She was selected by Team Packer for the 2020 NWHL All-Star Game.
 In May 2020, she re-signed with the team for the 2020–21 season.